-Over the years that I have been researching Ferguson & Urie stained glass, I have come across many other fabulous newspaper articles about windows created by other artists and studios that are just too good to ignore.
+Over the years of researching Ferguson & Urie stained glass, I have come across many other fabulous newspaper articles about stained glass windows created by other artists and studios that are just too good to ignore.
 Whilst I have tried to remain focused on my research of the Ferguson & Urie Company, I have eventually conceded that I should at least pair any historic newspaper articles I come across with any photos I may have taken of these historic stained glass windows.

 The quality and craftsmanship of the stained glass varies greatly between artists and studios.
 It’s up to your own taste to determine what is breathtaking or mediocre.
 In any case, you have to consider the amount of workmanship that goes into the entire construction of the windows which is an incredible art form on its own.